 Hot tip: hire more than one driver.
 Drivers can only be behind the wheel for a certain amount of time.
 Maximize your time on the road with a co-pilot.

 Portland, Oregon is a great place to board that tour bus rental for the first time.
 The natural and human-made attractions will affirm your decision to take on this American adventure.
-First stop: Astoria, a classic maritime small town with a beautiful harbor.
-Head forty minutes south to Cannon Beach to check out the Haystack Rock and your last glimpse of the Pacific Ocean before driving west.
-Should you choose to cross the Columbia River, take the Bridge of Gods, a monument to American ingenuity built in the ‘20s over the river’s notorious rapids.
+First stop: Astoria, a classic maritime small town with a beautiful harbour.
+Head forty minutes south to Cannon Beach to check out the Haystack Rock and your last glimpse of the Pacific Ocean before driving out west.
+Should you choose to cross the Columbia River, be sure to take the Bridge of Gods, a monument to American ingenuity built in the ‘20s over the river’s notorious rapids.

 Hot tip: Use the extra luggage space on a coach bus to pack camping gear.

 After taking in the wide open Midwest, enjoy some city time in Chicago.
 Plan a bus tour of the Windy City’s downtown architecture, stopping to view the Sky Deck at Willis Tower and Rookery Light Court.
 Once you’ve had your fill of skyscrapers and lively streets, get back on the road and take a tour of the lakes and rivers in the Chicago area.
 We recommend visiting the sandy beach at Indiana Dunes State Park and checking out the waterfalls of Starved Rock.

 New York and Boston by Tour Bus